StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 Fact-checked by Steven Hatzakis

-Do you want to invest in stocks with no risk?
+Do you want to practice investing in stocks with no risk?
 Just open a standard investing account with a broker that permits paper trading.
-Paper trading, otherwise known as simulated or virtual trading, lets beginners experience what it’s like to actually buy and sell stocks, options, and other investments.
+Paper trading, otherwise known as simulated trading or virtual trading, lets beginners experience what it’s like to buy and sell stocks, options, and other investments.
 And novices aren’t the only ones playing with Monopoly money; experienced traders use virtual portfolios to test out new strategies or try out trading platform features.

 Best Paper Trading Platforms

-Here are our top picks for brokers that let you invest fantasy funds.
+Here are my top picks for brokers that let you invest fantasy funds.

 Webull